 You can import PNG page templates if you prefer your notes on ruled, squared or dotted paper backgrounds.
 For me, it makes no difference.
 I don’t mind my notes on blank paper, but I cannot write in straight lines without some sort of guidance.
 That is why I turn on the drawing guide when writing notes in Procreate.

 I use the 2D grid that requires some customisations.
 I change the spacing to 66px.
 I adjust the colour and thickness of my grid lines.
 I wish I could save these preferences so I don’t have to do this for every page.

 Almost everything done in this application is manual!
 Perhaps artists need that much precision for every piece they create?
 Some presets wouldn’t hurt though.

 I like the layers feature.
 It makes tracing diagrams in Procreate a walk through the park.
 Having different sections of your notes on different layers can be very convenient.
 You can then merge them together when you are done.

 Writing in the app feels great.
-Of course that’s if you’re using the right tools for you, customised to the right specifications.
-While writing your notes, you can zoom in an out of the page.
+Of course, that’s if you’re using the right tools for you, customised to the right specifications.
+While writing your notes, you can zoom in and out of the page.
 I wish they could show a percentage on the screen to let you know how zoomed the page is.

 You can rotate the page to any orientation you want.
-While rotating, you simultaneously zooming in and out of your.
-Something I tend to avoid since I can’t see how zoomed-in my page is.
+While rotating, you simultaneously zoom in and out of your page.
+It’s something I tend to avoid since I can’t see how zoomed-in my page is.
 It’s difficult to return to the original zoom (I had before) if I change it.
-So, technically, the rotation feature is not that useful.
+So technically speaking, the rotation feature is not that useful.

 I am still working on the resolution for my notes.
 This part is particularly challenging to figure out.